-The center load behind the saddle, in fact, results in very good balance when the bike is parked.
+The center load behind the saddle results in very good balance when the bike is parked.
 When attached to the handlebar stem, however, my bike needed careful positioning when parked with a full pannier.
-I suspect a double pronged kickstand would solve this problem.
+I suspect a double-pronged kickstand would solve this problem.

 The Crossrack and the Fold

-The Crossrack will interfere with the fold on a Dahon since the seat post is supposed to lower all the way to the ground.
+The Crossrack will interfere with the fold on a Dahon since the seat post is supposed to lower to the ground.
 This creates only a minimal problem because the rack portion of the system detaches by releasing a locking pin.

 I also realized that when I pack my Eco3 for air travel in my Dahon Airporter luggage I can simply remove the entire seat post from the bicycle and pack it and the detached rack portion to the side of the folded bike.